Prashant-rawal/React-with-TypeScript/lessons/05-hooks/D-setting-State-without-default-value.md

 const quote: undefined;
 ```

 Well, we're passing `undefined` to `useState`.
-If TypeScriptn was smart enough to assume that the number we passed to the `useState` in our counter example meant that `count` was a number, then the logic follows that `quote` is of the type `undefined.`
+If TypeScript was smart enough to assume that the number we passed to the `useState` in our counter example meant that `count` was a number, then the logic follows that `quote` is of the type `undefined.`

 ## Solving the problem